almartson/AI_StateMachine_DronesDemo/README.md

 # AI_StateMachine_DonesDemo
 ## What is this Project?

-It is a simple implementation of an :robot: A.I. behaviour :suspect:, by using the 'State Pattern' and State Machines in Unity3D :video_game:.
+It is a simple implementation of an :robot: A.I. behaviour :suspect:, by using the 'State Pattern' and State Machines in Unity3D :video_game: and C#.
 It is fully based on two great Blog Articles written by the excellent Tutor:
 :necktie: Jason Weimann, of unity3d.college.